realsifocopypaste333/docker-full-os/README.md

   - setting the lutris and play the game :)

 ### docker full os can sutitude the vm
-because docker full os is a native os like chroot so it has a native performanc like the host, how to do it ?, it very imple
+because docker full os is a native os like chroot so it has a native performance like the host, how to do it ?, it very imple

-#### method A, acces all docker full os apps fro host
+#### method A, acces all docker full os apps from host
 ```sh
 # run the immage
 sudo docker run -ti --device=/dev/dri:/dev/dri \